Medically reviewed by Drugs.com. Last updated on Jan 13, 2022.

 Your doctor may recommend using cone-shaped weights.
 You place one of these cones into your vagina before you begin pelvic muscle exercises.
 These maximize the muscle-conditioning effect of Kegel exercises.

 Urine leakage may be caused when the uterus sags into the vagina (a condition called uterine prolapse), bending the urethra.
 In these cases, a pessary may help.
 A pessary is a firm rubber ring that supports the bottom of your uterus, and keeps it from prolapsing.
 It can be inserted in the vagina by a physician and worn continuously.

-The most common cause of stress incontinence in women is lack of support at the bladder neck.
-Surgery can be used to treat this problem.
-It is usually considered when other treatments have been ineffective.
+A common cause of stress incontinence in women is lack of support at the bladder neck.
+Surgery may be considered when other treatments have been ineffective.